Back

 Private shuttles, rental cars, and domestic flights make navigating the country straightforward, especially when travel is coordinated in advance.
 For guests of Rancho Santana, the journey is made even smoother with end-to-end transportation support, including private transfers arranged through the resort’s trusted network of providers.
 A trusted driver will be waiting at the airport with cool bottled water and a warm welcome, ensuring your journey to the coast begins with comfort and ease.

-Travel + Leisure recognized Nicaragua as one of the 50 best places to visit in 2025, noting the country’s evolving tourism landscape and the development of new accommodations that cater to a range of travelers.
+Travel + Leisure recognized Nicaragua as one of the 50 best places to visit, noting the country’s evolving tourism landscape and the development of new accommodations that cater to a range of travelers.
 Similarly, Conde Nast Traveler included Nicaragua and, more specifically, the Emerald Coast in its list of top destinations for 2025.

 Many travelers report that they experience smooth and enjoyable visits by following standard safety precautions, such as using reputable transportation and avoiding isolated areas after dark.